The Importance of Preliminary Notices on Private Works Projects

 Many suppliers and subcontractors find that the best way to avoid these problems is to serve a Preliminary Notice as soon as the contract is signed.
 It is, in fact, legally acceptable to serve the Notice before the materials are even delivered or work is performed, as long as the contract or equivalent agreement has been finalized.
 If there is any complaint from the owner about receiving a Preliminary Notice, a subcontractor can honestly and accurately respond that the law requires the service of a Preliminary Notice.

-Article written by William L. Porter, Esq. and revised in 2014.
+Article written by William L. Porter, Esq.
 Mr. Porter is a principal in The Porter Law Group, Inc. in Sacramento, California.
 He can be reached by phone at (916) 381-7868.